Justice Departments outlines plans for crackdown on domestic terrorism

 Law enforcement and left-leaning groups, including the Center for American Progress hailed the strategy as tough measures to combat extremism.

-Katrina Mulligan, acting Vice President for National Security and International policy at CAP, called the plan a necessary road map to stamping out domestic terror.
+Katrina Mulligan, acting vice president for national security and international policy at the center, called the plan a necessary road map to stamping out domestic terror.

 “The strategy rightly identifies racism, bigotry, gun violence, online recruitment and mobilization, and a lack of civic engagement as long-term contributors to domestic terrorism and commits the administration to working on these issues,” she said in a statement.